Palaye Royale: 2008–2010: Kropp Circle and early years

+2011–2019: Name change and Boom Boom Room (Side A and B)

-Now describing themselves as a "fashion-art rock band", Palaye Royale released their first single "Morning Light" in March 2012.
+In 2011, Kropp Circle changed their name to Palaye Royale, as a reference to the dance hall Palais Royale in Toronto, where their grandparents first met.
+Palaye Royale released their first single "Morning Light" in March 2012.
 The six-song EP The Ends Beginning was released in June 2013.
 In 2014 they were the first unsigned band to win MTV's Musical March Madness tournament, beating out artists such as Linkin Park.
 In late 2015 they signed with Sumerian Records, and released their first full-length album Boom Boom Room (Side A) in June 2016.
 The single "Get Higher" peaked at #26 on the Billboard Modern Rock Charts.
 They travelled with the Warped Tour in 2016.
-In 2017 Remington Leith provided the singing voice for the character Johnny Faust (otherwise played by Andy Biersack) in the film American Satan; Leith also voiced the singer in the film's fictional band.
+In 2017 Remington Leith provided the singing voice for the character Johnny Faust (otherwise played by Andy Biersack) in the film American Satan; Leith also voiced the singer in the film's fictional band “The Relentless”.
 During this period, the band added bassist Daniel Curcio and guitarist Andrew Martin as touring musicians.

 Palaye Royale began recording their second album in early 2018, though material from early sessions was scrapped.
 The album Boom Boom Room (Side B) was completed just one week before the band joined that year's Warped Tour.
 The album was released in September 2018.
 During this period, the band's British fans organized a series of meet-ups in public parks called Palaye in the Park; the band attended this first one in London, and fans in other countries have adopted the practice.
 The band organized their tour in the spring 2019 to support Boom Boom Room (Side B); during the time, Sebastian Danzig was arrested for throwing a cup of coffee at a car that tried to run over him and his fiancée's dog.
 In the summer of that year, Palaye Royale opened for Rob Zombie and Marilyn Manson on the Twins of Evil Tour.
 In early 2020 the band instituted a series of "pop-up shops" in England, in which that country's fans could attend a special retail event to purchase band merchandise without paying international shipping costs; artwork by drummer Emerson Barrett is often featured at these events.
 The events spread to other European countries, with the band appearing at some.